reinanan/reinanan/README.md

  i dont play about that deadass so dont be weird idc if this is corny thanks

 ### my humor can be something else sometimes so please just block me if you dont like it, i mean it okay
+as i said i do not MEAN any of those jokes, im actively trying to change please and thanks you